-Name Description geode.ca che.regions. <name> enabled</name> discrete true when cache transactions are used to prevent inplace modifications). geode.c cache.regions. <name policy</name >Robitaly used to manage the data in the Region (e.g. PARTITION, REPLICATE, etc). geode.c ache.regions. <name: capacity</name: > limitial number of entries that can be held by a Region before it needs to be resized. geode.c cache.regions. <name factor</name >Lload factor used to determine when to resize the Region when it nears capacity.
+Name Description geode.ca che.regions. <name> enabled</name> discribing Region values are cloned on read (e.g. cloning-enabled is true when cache transactions are used to prevent inplace modifications). geode.c cache.regions. <name policy</name >Robitay used to manage the data in the Region (e.g. PARTITION, REPLICATE, etc). geode.c ache.regions. <name: capacity</name: blimitial number of entries that can be held by a Region before it needs to be resized. geode.c cache.regions. <name factor</name >Lload factor used to determine when to resize the Region when it nears capacity.

-Name Description geode.cache.regions. <name< td="">e⊼lypy-constraint for Region keys.</name<> e ⊼lypy- constraint for Region keys. geode.cache.regions. <nam heap</nam e Defe rmines whether this Region will store values in off-heap memory (NOTE: Keys are always kept on Heap). geode.cache.regions. <name< td="">&gt;Introducts-Region is a client Region, then this property determines the configured connection Pool (NOTE: Regions can have and use dedicated Pools for their data access operations.)</name<> >Introducts-Region is a client Region, then this property determines the configured connection Pool (NOTE: Regions can have and use dedicated Pools for their data access operations.) geode.cache.regions. <name< td="">&gt;Determines the Scope of the Region, which plays a factor in the Regions consistency-level, as it pertains to acknowledgements for writes.</name<> >Determines the Scope of the Region, which plays a factor in the Regions consistency-level, as it pertains to acknowledgements for writes. geode.cache.regions. <name constraint<="" td="">&gt;.Toputeeconstraint for Region values.</name> >.Toputeeconstraint for Region values.
+Name Description geode. cache.regions. <name constraint</name ः ⊼kpy -constraint for Region keys. geode. cache.regions. <name< td="">eDeférmines whether this Region will store values in off-heap memory (NOTE: Keys are always kept on Heap).</name<> e Defé rmines whether this Region will store values in off-heap memory (NOTE: Keys are always kept on Heap). geode.c cache.regions. <name name</name >Liptobiods-Region is a client Region, then this property determines the configured connection Pool (NOTE: Regions can have and use dedicated Pools for their data access operations.) geode.d cache.regions. <name name</name > Determines the Scope of the Region, which plays a factor in the Regions consistency-level, as it pertains to acknowledgements for writes. geode.c ache.regions. <name> constraint</name> - .Tջիա շonstraint for Region values.